Last Updated August 29, 2024

 California “Shine the Light” Law.
 Under California Civil Code Section 1798.83 (“Shine the Light”), California residents have the right to request in writing from businesses with whom they have an established business relationship: (a) a list of the categories of personal information, as defined under Shine the Light, such as name, email address, and mailing address, and the type of services provided to the customer that a business has disclosed to third parties (including affiliates that are separate legal entities) during the immediately preceding calendar year for the third parties’ direct marketing purposes; and (b) the names and addresses of all such third parties; however, we do not disclose personal data to third parties for their direct marketing purposes.

-• To confirm whether or not we are processing your personal information and access such personal information, unless such confirmation or access would require us to reveal a trade secret
+• To confirm whether or not we are processing your personal information and access such personal information.

 • To correct inaccuracies in your personal information, taking into account the nature of the personal information and the purposes of the processing of your personal information.